8.2.1.1. Minimal socket implementation

 add_executable(anjay_lite_minimal_network_api src/main.c src/net.c)

-The examples/custom-network/minimal/src/net.c file will contain the custom network compatibility layer implementation.
+The examples/custom-network/minimal/src/net.c file contains the custom network compatibility layer implementation.

-To ensure clarity, the implementation includes only essential functionality and has the following limitations:
+For clarity, this example includes only essential functionality and has the following limitations:

 • Does not preserve the local port between multiple connections to the same server.